How to Tell Someone You Support Them in English [Updated]

-Everyone needs help from time to time.
-If a friend or family member is going through a difficult situation, or even if they simply feel alone, there are several ways you can say you support them.
-Similarly, if co-workers need help with a big project they are working on, there are also expressions that are appropriate for business environments.
+Everyone needs help sometimes.
+If a friend or family member is going through a difficult situation, there are several things you can say to show your support.
+And if co-workers need help with a project, there are also phrases appropriate for business environments.

 “I’m in your corner.”

-Before every round in a boxing match, each fighter goes to their special corner of the boxing ring to get advice and assistance from their coach.
-Over time, even non-fighters began to use this expression to refer to help and support.
+Before every round in a boxing match, each fighter goes to their special corner of the ring to get advice from their coach.
+Over time, even non-fighters began using this expression to refer to help and support.

 I'm in your corner, so don't hesitate to call me for help.

-I felt so much better knowing my friends were in my corner.
+I felt better knowing my friends were in my corner.

 “I’m with you.”